syncliteio/SyncLiteLoggerJava/README.md

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

 2. Telemetry Device : Telemetry device supports all DDL operations as supported by SQLite and Prepared Statement based INSERT operation to allow high speed batched data ingestion, performing logging of the ingested data.
-It empowers developers to build data-intensive streaming, IOT etc. use cases
+It empowers developers to build data-intensive streaming apps, stream IoT/sensor data etc. use cases

 ## Java